 Providing your readers with valuable content is key to a successful business blog.
 It’s a way of establishing your business website as a leading authority in your industry.
 Writing about what you know is the easiest way to write.

-Also, if you give readers posts that are informative and answer any questions they may have had on the subject they will reward you by becoming loyal customers.
-Make your customers see that you are the concrete solution to their concrete problem.
+Also, if you give readers posts that are informative and answer any questions they may have had on the subject they will reward you by becoming loyal consumers.
+Make your consumers see that you are the concrete solution to their concrete problem.

-Remember that the customers are your readers.
-Sometimes customers have specific questions.
+Remember that the consumers are your readers.
+Sometimes consumers have specific questions.
 Don’t just ask them in an FAQ section.
 Instead, answer the question by writing a post.

-Research what customers are looking for by using the search engine.
+Research what consumers are looking for by using the search engine.
 Look at search suggestions and related searches.
 Find keywords for your research.
-You can use a tool such as Google AdWords Keyword Tool to find key word phrases that could turn into blog post titles which will drive more traffic to the blog.
+You can use a tool such as Google AdWords Keyword Tool to find keyword phrases that could turn into blog post titles which will drive more traffic to the blog.